EYBlockchain/starlight/WRITEUP.md

     path_of_identifier,
     ...
   ], // a subset of modifyingPaths. // we use an array to preserve the order of references
-  oldCommitmentReferenceRequired: true
+  oldCommitmentAccessRequired: true
   initialisationRequired: true,
   newCommitmentRequired: true,
   isIncremented: false,
   isDecremented: false,
-  isWhole: true, // or isPartitioned: true,
+  isWhole: true,
+  isPartitioned: false,
   isOwned: true,
   owner: { binding_of_owner_var_decl },
 }